 You can reduce your rosacea flares by determining what seems to increase your symptoms and modifying your skincare routine to keep your skin soothed and protected.
 How you wash your facial skin can make a big difference in redness and irritation.
 Use your fingertips to gently massage a mild cleanser into your skin and avoid abrasive scrubs or washcloths.
 Rinse for at least 20 seconds with warm water, avoiding switching from hot to cold temperatures.
 Some people find even water can cause irritation, so if you have this problem use a soothing creamy cleanser that can be wiped off instead of rinsed.
 Gently blot your skin dry without rubbing, and allow your skin to dry completely before applying any products.

 Here are some tips to help care for your rosacea prone skin:

--Check your skincare products for ingredients know to cause rosacea flares such as alcohol, witch hazel, fragrance, menthol, peppermint, eucalyptus oil.
+-Check your skincare products for ingredients known to cause rosacea flares such as alcohol, witch hazel, fragrances, menthol, peppermint, eucalyptus oil.